marcomlaghi/marcomlaghi.github.io/_pages/about.md

 Data: China County Population Census; ECMWF Reanalysis v5 (ERA5)

+* The Role of Deindustrialization in US-China Resentment: A Matter of Survival or Self-Expression?
-* Deindustrialization and Stratification in building US-China Resentment
+* (formerly: Deindustrialization and Stratification in building US-China Resentment)
 Marco M. Laghi
 Data: Life Experience and Community during COVID-19 in the United States (LECC-US)